rubyreferences/rubyref/_src/content/language/metaprogramming.md

 ### Everything is an object

-That also include core language concepts like classes and methods.
+That also includes core language concepts like classes and methods.
 They can be inspected and changed at runtime.

     class A